Big-Sh4rk/API-Rest-SpringBoot/README.md

 2. Update a product by id: The service should be able to update a product by the PUT request at /products/{product_id}.

 The product JSON sent in the request body is described by the following keys:
 - retail_price: The updated retail price.
-The value may remain unchanged.
+The value may remain unchanged
 - discounted_price: The updated discounted price.
-The value may remain unchanged.
+The value may remain unchanged
 - availability: The updated availability.
-The value may remain unchanged.
+The value may remain unchanged

 If the product with the requested ID does not exist then the HTTP response code should be 400; otherwise, the response code should be 200.